« Back to Where We Work

 In Côte d’Ivoire, ICAP works to strengthen health systems and support the national response to HIV.

-We began partnering with the Government of Cote d’Ivoire in 2003 to support family-focused HIV prevention, care, and treatment.
-ICAP now provides implementation support for HIV programs with a focus on capacity building and quality improvement for sustainable HIV programs.
+We began partnering with the Government of Côte d’Ivoire in 2003 to support family-focused HIV prevention, care, and treatment.
+ICAP now provides implementation support for HIV programs with a focus on capacity building and quality improvement.

 Capacity Building for Nursing and Midwifery

-ICAP is improving population-level health by building the capacity of individuals, institutions, and networks to expand, enhance, and sustain the nursing and midwifery workforce in Cote d’Ivoire.
-Partnering with the Institut National de Formation des Agents de Santé, one of the national nursing education institutions, ICAP is training pre-service nurses and midwives in HIV care and treatment.
-ICAP also builds the capacity of trained nurses and midwives to lead and support high-impact quality improvement initiatives. (funded by PEPFAR through HRSA)
+Through the Global Nurse Capacity Building Program, ICAP is improving population health by building the capacity of individuals, institutions, and networks to expand, enhance, and sustain the nursing workforce.
+ICAP is developing the skills of nurses and midwives to lead and support high-impact quality improvement initiatives.
+In Côte d’Ivoire, ICAP is strengthening the ability of faculty to train pre-service nurses and midwives in HIV care and treatment. (funded by the PEPFAR through HRSA)